imperva/incapsula-logs-downloader/README.md

  - Inside that folder, save the private key with the name **Private.key**
  - For example, **/etc/incapsula/logs/config/keys/1/Private.key**

+**Syslog Notes**
+As of now, syslog only supports forwarding over UDP.
+Due to the number of fields in an event, it is likely that some events will become truncated.
+Please process the file directly if this is an issue, until TCP support is added.

 **Dependencies**

 The script has the following dependencies that may require additional installation modules, according to the operating system that is used: